gmum/bnn-functional-priors/README.md

 # High-Fidelity Transfer of Functional Priors for Wide Bayesian Neural Networks by Learning Activations

 ## Introduction
-This repository contains code accompanying the submission `High-Fidelity Transfer of Functional Priors for Wide Bayesian Neural Networks by Learning Activations`.
+This repository contains code accompanying the paper [Revisiting the Equivalence of Bayesian Neural Networks and Gaussian Processes: On the Importance of Learning Activations](https://arxiv.org/abs/2410.15777).

 ## Abstract
-Function-space priors in Bayesian Neural Networks provide a more intuitive approach to embedding beliefs directly into the model’s output, thereby enhancing regularization, uncertainty quantification, and risk-aware decision-making.
-However, imposing function-space priors on BNNs is challenging.
-We address this task through optimization techniques that explore how trainable activations can accommodate complex priors and match intricate target function distributions.
-We discuss critical learning challenges, including identifiability, loss construction, and symmetries that arise in this context.
-Furthermore, we enable evidence maximization to facilitate model selection by conditioning the functional priors on additional hyperparameters.
-Our empirical findings demonstrate that even BNNs with a single wide hidden layer, when equipped with these adaptive trainable activations and conditioning strategies, can effectively achieve high-fidelity function-space priors, providing a robust and flexible framework for enhancing Bayesian neural network performance.
+Gaussian Processes (GPs) provide a convenient framework for specifying function-space priors, making them a natural choice for modeling uncertainty.
+In contrast, Bayesian Neural Networks (BNNs) offer greater scalability and extendability but lack the advantageous properties of GPs.
+This motivates the development of BNNs capable of replicating GP-like behavior.
+However, existing solutions are either limited to specific GP kernels or rely on heuristics.
+We demonstrate that trainable activations are crucial for effective mapping of GP priors to wide BNNs.
+Specifically, we leverage the closed-form 2-Wasserstein distance for efficient gradient-based optimization of reparameterized priors and activations.
+Beyond learned activations, we also introduce trainable periodic activations that ensure global stationarity by design, and functional priors conditioned on GP hyperparameters to allow efficient model selection.
+Empirically, our method consistently outperforms existing approaches or matches performance of the heuristic methods, while offering stronger theoretical foundations.

 ## Requirements
 To setup environment execute `bash prepare_environment.sh`